Need expat info for Germany?

 - It’s recommended, though, to keep a wallet with about 50€ ready in order to appease potential muggers.

 However, in all likelihood, the worst you’ll see of crime in Germany will be an incident of verbal harassment on the street or a stolen bike.
 By the way, bicycle theft is possibly the most widespread type of crime in Germany.
-In places like Münster, a beautiful university town in North-Rhine-Westphalia, with less than 300,000 inhabitants, the large student population prefers the cheaper bikes to cars - countless police reports about missing bicycles are filed every year.
+In places like Münster, a beautiful university town with fewer than 300,000 inhabitants in North-Rhine-Westphalia, the large student population prefers the cheaper bikes to cars - countless police reports about missing bicycles are filed every year.